agentsea/threadmem/README.md

 threads[0].delete()
 ```

 Add images of any variety to the thread.
-We support base64, filepath, PIL, and URL
+We support base64, filepath, PIL, and URL:

 ```python
 from PIL import Image